smalorni/mindful-journey-client/README.md

 * User can edit or delete own comment
 * User can click on a button to show that user is attending the event or not attending the event
 * User cannot edit or delete another user's comment, post or event
+* User can search for specific event(s) in search bar
 * Homepage included
 * Events are sorted by dates in chronological order
-* Posts are sorted by dates of when user created the post
+* Posts are sorted by dates of when user created the post - recent at top, oldest at bottom

 ## Tech Stack